Cyfrin/Updraft/courses/foundry/4-smart-contract-lottery/20-deploy-script/+page.md

 }
 ```

-We will then create an abstract contract `CodeConstants` where we define all the needed network IDs and make our `HelperConfig` contract inherit from it:
+We will then create an abstract contract `CodeConstants` where we define some network IDs.
+The `HelperConfig` contract will be able to use them later through ineritance.

 ```js
 abstract contract CodeConstants {